sabotrax/MiaPlayer/README.md

 MiaPlayer is an audio player controlled by RFID tokens.

+**Documentation is work in progress**

 It's made of a Raspberry Pi Zero W, a RFID card reader, an amplifier, a speaker, a power bank, some Python code and a 3D printed case.
 The cards and other physical controls are interfacing mostly with MPD, which is doing the playback, running on Linux.
 Being a souped-up MPD, music has to be copied to the player in order to be played.
-The names of music titles or albums have to be written to RFID tags/cards.
+The names of music titles or albums have to be written to RFID cards/fobs.
 This can be done with the player itself.

 All documents necessary to build the player are provided here.